Ramisky/dynamic-experiments/README.md

 ### What is this ? ###

-Since Q, all (or at least most) phones are released with dynamic parititons, which is pretty straightforward, dynamic partitioning so OEMs can resize / add / delete partitions as their will.
+Since the releaes of Android 10, all (or at least most) phones are released with dynamic parititons, which is pretty straightforward, dynamic partitioning so OEMs can resize / add / delete partitions as their will.
 In current stages, most of the OEM images are still read-only as unpacked in firmware extractors.
 Modifying them directly with traditional methods (editing in MT manager / other root explorers) will cause phone not to boot / boot to bootloader in most cases.
 After some research, it is found that dynamic parititons and the read-only file system is causing such issues.
 This Zip, makes the partitions Read-write and therefore allows modification towards the partitions.

 ### Why is this ? ###